Exception from Informed Consent Requirements for Emergency Research

 - Public disclosure before and after study

-- Informing subjects/representatives about participation
+- Informing subjects/LARs/family of participation

 - Submit separate IND/IDE application clearly identifying exception from informed consent

-- Create procedures for:
+- Implement procedures to:

-- Allowing discontinuation of participation
+- Allow discontinuation of participation

-- Maintaining required records
+- Maintain required records

 Key Considerations